Top 5 reasons why English teachers in Madrid complain about job offers

 Busy posting on another Facebook group about how I can’t figure out where the supermarket is – or whether it will be open on a Tuesday.

 (My opinion: I can’t possibly moderate everything, and I’m not going to try.
-If you want to know about the type of contract, the dental plan, or when your holidays start, message the person who knows.)
+If you want to know about the type of contract, the dental plan, or when your holidays start, message the person who actually knows.
+Thanks.)

 4. The class is too far from my house.